 Do you find your Disney vacations to be fast and furious?
 What about hot and tiring?
 Last year, my family discovered the Disney water parks for the first time.
 To say we were blown away by how awesome they were is an understatement!
-Check out these six reasons why you need to add a water parks visit to your next Disney vacation.
+Check out these great reasons to visit Disney’s water parks!

 You’ll see lots of “damaged” signs and buildings throughout the park, but our favorite feature was giant wave that crashes through the Surf Pool every so often (don’t worry, there is a warning sound before it comes in case you want to get out of its way!) because it was unlike anything we’d ever seen before!
 Details make a vacation special, and we’ll definitely be talking about these details for many years to come!